-Top 5 Health Threats Women Face
+The Top 5 Health Threats Women Face

 · History of polycystic ovarian syndrome

-Women can do several things to help reduce their risk for developing diabetes such as eating fewer high fat/sugar and high-calorie foods, losing at least 5%-7% of body weight if overweight or obese, and to be physically active at least 150 minutes every week.
+Women can do several things to help reduce their risk for developing diabetes such as eating fewer high fat/sugar and high-calorie foods, losing at least 5 percent to 7 percent of body weight if overweight or obese, and to be physically active at least 150 minutes every week.

 5. Autoimmune diseases